Updated September 16, 2023

-Step 3: Create your list of frames or images which have a small difference between them to use them in animation.
+Step 3: Create your list of frames or images that have a small difference between them in animation.
 You can also create them in real-time in Adobe Flash.
-You can put already created images in Flash Program glossary to bring directly into your project.
-If you want your images to scale then save them in vector form rather than raster form.
+You can put already created images in Flash Program glossary to bring them directly into your project.
+If you want your images to scale, then save them in vector form rather than raster form.

 Step 4: After that, the next step is to design the new frame or image.
 For this, you need to click F5 or click on Insert command in toolbox > Timeline > Frame.

-Step 5: As you click on Frame your timeline will be automatically populated.
-Before creating any image or sketching create the basic background for your project and name that layer as background and lock that layer.
+Step 5: As you click on Frame, your timeline will be automatically populated.
+Before creating any image or sketching, create the basic background for your project, name that layer as background, and lock that layer.

-After the background layer is formed now we will create the second layer.
-This is the layer from where your animations starts.
+After the background layer is formed now, we will create the second layer.
+This is the layer from where your animations start.
 You can either import some images/frames or draw on your own by using Flash’s drawing tools.
 Your first layer will be your keyframe.
 These are the frames that have images and form the starting point of animation.
-These are denoted by black dots in the timeline.
+Black dots denote these in the timeline.
 It is not necessary to have an image in each frame.
 The keyframe after 4-5 normal frames will produce good animation.

 Step 7: You can add some blank frames by clicking on the F5 key 4-5 times.
 This will add some blank frames after the first keyframe.

-Step 8: After some blank frames are created we need to create your second keyframe.
-This can be created by copy your existing keyframe and doing small modifications in it.
+Step 8: After some blank frames are created, we need to create your second keyframe.
+This can be created by copy your existing keyframe and doing small modifications to it.
 We can also create a blank frame and insert a new image in it.
 In this way, we can use art from another program.
-To create a keyframe click on F6.
-To insert a blank frame right-click on the last frame in the timeline and select “Insert Blank Keyframe”.
-After we had created the second keyframe we need to make small adjustments to the image to give the effect of motion.
-If we are using flash’s design tools for creating frames we can use the transform tool to create motion.
+To create a keyframe, click on F6.
+To insert a blank frame, right-click on the last frame in the timeline and select “Insert Blank Keyframe”.
+After we had created the second keyframe, we need to make small adjustments to the image to give the effect of motion.
+If we are using flash’s design tools for creating frames, we can use the transform tool to create motion.
 We need to make sure that all frames are arranged in the logical sense to form an animation.